basil08/jekyll-now/about.md

 I take keen interest in STEM in general and Computer Science in particular.
 I absolutely love Physics and Applied Mathematics.
 I also like Biology.
 I like challenges, academic or otherwise.

 I am a simple person.
 I don't lose my cool easily but cannot take bullshit indefinitely.

+I am practical in my outlook to life, perhaps more so as I often get labelled as cynical.
+But you cannot blame Galileo for pointing out that the Earth goes around the Sun.

 I believe in making an impact where it matters the most.